oven-sh/bun/README.md

 bun uses a binary format for caching NPM registry responses.
 This loads much faster than JSON and tends to be smaller on disk.
 You will see these files in `~/.bun/install/cache/*.npm`.
 The filename pattern is `${hash(packageName)}.npm`.
 It’s a hash so that extra directories don’t need to be created for scoped packages.

 bun’s usage of `Cache-Control` ignores `Age`.
-This improves performance, but means bun may be about 5 minutes out of date to receive the latest package version metadata from npm.
+This improves performance but means bun may be about 5 minutes out of date to receive the latest package version metadata from npm.

 ### `bun run`